ovh/docs/pages/cloud/private-cloud/sftp_connexion/guide.en-gb.md

 ### Overview from vSphere

-In your vSphere Client, you can see the contents that you have just sent in the Storage section: select your storage from the left-hand menu, switch to the `Folders`{.action} tab and click on the "upload-vpn" folder.
+In your vSphere Client, you can see the contents that you have just sent in the Storage section: select your storage from the left-hand menu, switch to the `Files`{.action} tab and click on the "upload-vpn" folder.

 ![SFTP connection via vSphere](images/sftpconnection.png){.thumbnail}